Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Known results on smoothness and Fourier decay

 which for $0 < a < 1$, $ab, b > 1$ is continuous and nowhere differentiable \cite{Hardy}.
 In Weierstrass's original proof he assumed that $ab > 1+ \frac{3}{2}\pi$ and $b$ is a positive odd integer.
 Writing $\mu = -\ln(a)/\ln(b)$, we get

 and from this form it is proved in \cite[p.
 47]{Zygmund1} that for $0 < \mu < 1$, $w_\mu \in C_\mu[0,2]$.
-Writing $m = b^k$, we see that the Fourier coefficients $c_m(w_\mu) \in O(|m|^{-\mu})$ \cite[p.
+Writing $m = b^k$, we see that the Fourier coefficients $c_m(w_\mu) = O(|m|^{-\mu})$ \cite[p.
 48]{Zygmund1}.
-The study of these kinds of fractal functions which are defined via the Fourier series is still an active field, as the recent paper \cite{HolderExp} demonstrates. \end{example}
+The study of these kinds of fractal functions which are defined via the Fourier series is still an active field, as, for example, the paper \cite{HolderExp} demonstrates. \end{example}